glebzlat/arduino-nvim/README.md

 arduino-cli config.
 This wrapper stores configs for lsp for each sketch directory and manages FQBNs.

+*Plugin is under development.
+Something may not work, documentation may differ with the code and some features may be undocumented at all.
+If you found a mistake, or you have an idea how to improve `Arduino.nvim`, feel free to create an issue or open a pull request.
+Enjoy!*

 # Table of Contents

 - [Requirements](#requirements)